Skip to content

 One storage slot, pinned to slot 0.
 Holds a single 256-bit unsigned integer.
 After init, this slot reads 42; after each inc() call, the value at slot 0 increases by 1.

-The pin to slot 0 is arbitrary — any slot from 0 to 2**256 - 2 would work.
+The pin to slot 0 is arbitrary; any slot from 0 to 2**256 - 2 is valid.
 Slot 2**256 - 1 is reserved for the init guard.

 fn init() { value = 42; }

-init is private (no pub).
-It is not assigned a selector.
-The compiler enforces no params, no return, no early return.
+init is private (no pub) and is not assigned a selector.
+The compiler enforces no parameters, no return, and no early return.
 See Contracts / init.

 pub fn get() -> uint { return value; }